vatsalmpatel/CIFAR10-Image-Classification/README.md

 pip install -r requirements.txt
 ```

-You can now run the jupyter notebook and create the model.
+You can now run the jupyter notebook and create the model.✔

+# Some results from the training: 🏁